wangaz/contao-jquery-ui-tabs/README.md

 # jQuery UI Tabs for Contao Open Source CMS

-This content element makes the [jQuery UI Tabs](https://github.com/jquery/jquery-ui) in [Contao Open Source CMS](https://contao.org) available.
+This content element makes the extended [jQuery UI Tabs](https://github.com/jquery/jquery-ui) in [Contao Open Source CMS](https://contao.org) available.

+## Extensions

+- Hash is set accordingly to the currently opened tab.
+- Adds clicks on tab to browser history.
+- Tabs can be opened from every link on the page by referencing the alias (<a href="#alias">).

 ## Demo